 - Pulling Gun Out Too Early

 - Not Alerting Authority After Shooting: The very first thing to do after you have established you are secure and safe is to call 911.
 Tell them you feared for your life and you had to defend yourself and give your location and relevant details.
 No need to tell them the entire story, save that for your lawyer.
-But make sure you do contact someone, even if you just have to draw it and the near-attacker flees.
-You don’t want to get caught using your conceal carry and then not telling someone, it will immediately seem suspicious.
+But make sure you do contact someone.
+You don’t want to get caught using your conceal carry and then not telling someone.
+It will immediately seem suspicious.

-- Flash Gun Around to Friends: It’s more than likely illegal in your state.
-And on top of that, why the hell would you want anyone knowing you carry?
+- Flash The Gun: It’s more than likely illegal in your state.
+And on top of that, why would you want anyone knowing you carry?
 It won’t make you more safe, it may actually make you a larger target because a thief knows you have something that’s worth hundreds or thousands of dollars right on your person.

 - Leave It Unattended: Know where your gun is at all the time.
 I’m looking at you ladies who keep it in your purse.
 Don’t carry a gun around in a purse or bag if you just drop the bag somewhere and forget about it.
 It’ll get stolen and then another gun is on the black market to further criminal violence and anti-gun rhetoric.